jariou/Linlin/README.md

 ## Geometric Brownian motion as a discounting factor

 ### Problem Formulation
 Consider an insurance company whose surplus is given by a compound poisson process with a constant premium rate.
 The insurance company is allowed to pay out dividends, where the accumulated dividends until $t$ are given by $L_t$.
-The surplus at time t is described as:
+The surplus at time $t$ is described as:
 $$
 X^{La} = x + ct - \sum ^{N(t)}_{i=k} Y_k - L_t,
 $$